davidsbond/sse-cluster/README.md

 ## Configuration

-Configuration is provided to a node either via environment variables or command-line arguments:
+Configuration is provided to a node either via environment variables or command-line arguments.
+Most aspects of the broker can be controlled via these configuration values.

 | Argument                          | Environment Variable              | Description                                                                                        | Default   |
 |:----------------------------------|:----------------------------------|:---------------------------------------------------------------------------------------------------|:----------|